Isu-Patel/101-Python-Projects/Strings/readme_for_strings.md

 * **Regular Expressions:** (If applicable, mention functions using regular expressions for pattern matching, searching, replacing, etc.)

-## Key changes and additions:

-* **Explicitly mentioned concatenation and repetition:** Explained how to achieve these using Python's built-in operators and provided example functions.
-* **Added example functions:**  Included `combine_strings`, `replace_substring`, `split_string`, and `join_strings` as examples, along with their usage.
-* **Clearer explanation of what's possible:**  Expanded the "What it Does" section to be more comprehensive.
-* **More realistic usage examples:** Demonstrated the new functions in the code examples.

-This enhanced README provides a much better overview of the capabilities of your string manipulation library.
-Remember to implement the example functions and add more as you develop your library.

 ## Functions (Examples)

 ```python